Installation vs Implementation: why go-live is not the finish line

 - Extend your sponsorship plan past go-live.
 Ensure leaders perform the six non-delegable tasks through the adoption window, not just launch.

 - Align your reinforcement systems.
-Identify what the organization currently rewards, and redesign recognition and consequences to support the new behaviors.
+Identify what the organization currently rewards and redesign recognition and consequences to support the new behaviors.

 What is the difference between installation and implementation in change management?